Pips Answer for Saturday, January 10, 2026

 To get a sum over 9 with two cells, you usually need high numbers like 4, 5, or 6.
 I narrowed down the dominoes [6,4] or [5,5] for those spots.
 The

-Nyt Pips hard answer for 2026-01-10
+NYT Pips hard answer for 2026-01-10

-Answer for 2026-01-10
+Complete answer for 2026-01-10 (Hard)

 Hard puzzle was a whole different beast with 16 dominoes.
 I didn't panic; I just looked for the tiny sums first.
 A sum of 1 or 2 is much easier to solve than a large sum because there are fewer combinations.